vadzim/module-scripts/README.md

 ## Commands:

-### build
+### compile

-Builds content of `src` folder and creates three folders with compiled stuff.
+Compiles the content of the `src` folder and creates three folders with compiled stuff.
 Supports babel macros.

 - `dist/commonjs/`
 transplies imports to `require` and most of modern syntax.